 What type of radiators are there?

 Plumbed-in radiators make use of the hot water created by the boiler to emit heat.
-They’re controlled centrally as part of the central heating system.
+They’re controlled centrally as part of the heating system.

 Electric radiators work in individual rooms and use mains electricity.
 Some versions are plugged into a socket, while others will need to be fitted by an electrician.
 You’ll also see infrared electric radiators on offer.
 These have a high heat output and are slim, so can be a good small space solution.